danielneis/moodle-mod_webrtcexperiments/README.md

     http://webrtc-experiment.com/

-to implement an activity module for Moodle to allow people to interact more freely!
+to implement an activity module for Moodle to allow people to interact more freely.

+Everything you need to start communicating using your webcam and microphone is an updated browser like Firefox or Chrome.
+There is no need to install any third-party plugins on your browser.
+There is no flash here.

+Also, this plugin transfer data (audio and video) in a P2P (peer-to-peer) fashion.
+This way, data is sent directly from one user computer to another.
+There is no dependency on a "central server" or a "streaming server".

+The only dependency on a server is for "signaling events" like room creations, and users joining and leaving.
+See more about it on the "Signaling server" section of this document.

 Features
 ========